-- (b) In making appointments under this clause 28.8 the Federal Council must: - (i) have regard to the recommendations of the relevant Council; - (ii) have regard to AMA gender equity targets; and - (iii) ensure that Federal Council includes at least two members from each State or Territory AMA. - (c) Each representative will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until the conclusion of the following National Conference unless otherwise ceasing to be a representative in accordance with the by laws.
+- (b) In making appointments under this clause 28.8 the Federal Council must: - (i) have regard to the recommendations of the relevant Council; - (ii) have regard to AMA gender equity targets; and - (iii) ensure that Federal Council includes at least two members from each State or Territory AMA. - (c) Each representative will take up appointment to Federal Council at the conclusion of the National Conference in that year and remain on Federal Council until the conclusion of the following-National Conference two years after that unless otherwise ceasing to be a representative in accordance with the by laws.